-Video captioning is more relevant than ever.
+Video subtitles are more relevant than ever.
 Now it is going beyond only films and documentaries as video content is booming on the web.
 Video today generates over 75% of total Internet traffic.
 For businesses, video creation has therefore become an absolute must.

 With the internationalization of businesses, video content is hitting language barriers.
 Organizations must therefore find solutions to make their content accessible in all relevant markets.
 Multilingual subtitling helps meet this need.